compbiocore/ccv_bootcamp_scrna/README.md

 -   `Reservation`: bootcamp

+I added many of you to the reservation, but not all of you, so you might need to leave the `Reservation` field blank as well.
 Once your job starts, click the button to connect to session.
 At the top of the screen you'll see a menu bar that starts with 'file', click on 'file' and 'open file' and open the index.qmd file in the repo you cloned.